-Natural color is often treated like a branding detail-something you pick at the end to make the gummy look “right.”
-In real-world manufacturing, it rarely behaves that politely.
+Natural color is often treated as a branding detail—something you pick at the end to make the gummy look “right.”
+In real-world manufacturing, it rarely plays along.
 In gummies, color is a process variable.
-It reacts to heat, pH, oxygen, moisture, and even the rest of the formula in ways that can quietly derail consistency.
+It reacts to heat, pH, oxygen, moisture, and even the rest of the formula—quietly derailing consistency if you’re not watching.

-The underappreciated truth is this: color is usually the first spec to drift when something in production is slightly off.
-That makes natural coloring one of the best early-warning indicators you have-if you build the right controls around it.
+Here’s what most teams miss: color is usually the first spec to drift when something in production is slightly off.
+That makes natural coloring one of the best early-warning indicators—if you build the right controls around it.

 Why Gummies Make Natural Color Harder